MCT-master/mct-master.github.io/README.md

 ### Slideshow

-If you want to show more than one image at a particular place in your post, you can combine multiple images into a slideshow.
+To show more than one image at a particular place, you can combine multiple images into a slideshow.
 To add a slideshow to your blog post, use the following HTML structure:

 ```html
 <!-- Include in blog post: -->